ESTABLISHED IN ANTIGUA 2006

-Street Pastors is an interdenominational Christian programme aimed at reducing crime, rehabilitating criminals and those on the edge of society and fostering stronger, better-balanced communities especially in traditionally ‘tough’ and depressed areas.
+Street Pastors is an interdenominational Christian initiative aimed at reducing crime, rehabilitating those on the edge of society and fostering stronger, better-balanced communities especially in traditionally ‘tough’ and depressed areas.

-It operates as a partnership with the Police and Government, forming an ‘Urban Trinity’ of Church, Police, and Government working together to heal the ills at the heart of society.
-The Church has thousands of members that could be harnessed and challenged to bring positive changes to the community.
-As the church goes out it is able to help, encourage and challenge more people in their personal development.
+It operates in partnership with the Police and Government, forming an ‘Urban Trinity’ of Church, Police, and Government working together to heal the ills at the heart of society.
+The Church has thousands of members who could be harnessed and challenged to bring positive changes to the community.

 The government has the resources to help the vulnerable in society.
 The police are not only here to arrest people but they also work to prevent crime and they are involved in the Street Pastors training giving advice on protocols and safety.
 The Urban Trinity is about working together for the betterment of the community.